CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (c) states with reasonable certainty the essential terms of the unperformed promises in the contract.

->"(c) states with reasonable certainty the essential terms of the unperformed promises in the contract" is directly relevant to AAS+AALE combined systems ability to consistently self-monitor, report & correct parameters of actions conducive to fraud.
+>"(c) states with reasonable certainty the essential terms of the unperformed promises in the contract" is directly relevant to AAS+AALE combined systems ability to consistently _**self-monitor,**_ report & correct parameters of actions conducive to fraud.

 ### § 132.
 Several Writings

 The memorandum may consist of several writings if one of the writings is signed and the writings in the circumstances clearly indicate that they relate to the same transaction.

->"memorandum (several) writing(s)" sub-process is directly relevant to AAS+AALE combined systems ability to consistently self-monitor, report & correct parameters of actions conducive to fraud.
+>"memorandum (several) writing(s)" sub-process is directly relevant to AAS+AALE combined systems ability to consistently _**self-monitor**_, report & correct parameters of actions conducive to fraud.

 ### § 139.
 Enforcement by Virtue of Action in Reliance